rashimishhra/flaskapp/README.md

-# Attempt How To build a flaskapp and issues I encountered
+# How To build a flaskapp and issues encountered

 - Set up the basic code on VS following instructions to develop flask app - https://github.com/jsoma/flask-tutorial